 In dialogue with the founder family Fritsch: be open to change - a story about tradition and the future

 The Fritsch family has been in the jewelry industry for 28 years, and the 2 older children have recently joined the family business

 Tell us a little bit about your family history, how did you get into the jewelry industry and what motivated you to found Capolavoro?

 The weakness for beautiful things I had received from my parents in the cradle.
-My father worked as a sales representative, initially for cosmetics - later for Jewelry.
-It has always been my dream to start my own business.
+My father worked as a sales representative, initially for cosmetics - later for jewelry.
+My dream has always been to be self-employed.
 After completing my studies, I accepted a job as a sales representative at Schoeffel Perlen and set foot in the jewelry industry.

 At Schoeffel, I learned a lot about our industry.
 Then, at the seemingly right time, I gathered my courage and founded the company - with the support of my wife but without financial support.
 One year later we got married and since then time has passed us by.
 We are lucky to have 1991 healthy children - the two elders are already working in the family business.

 Theresa Fritsch: Capolavoro was founded in the room of my younger brother.
 I can still remember how we always played with our cars - in the middle of the action.

 Gerhard Fritsch: Capolavoro has developed from a dealer with a small repair shop into a recognized jewelery company, which produces its products sustainably in the in-house factory in Inning am Ammersee and sells them in Germany as well as internationally.

 What is special about your company?